bumps/bumps/doc/guide/fitting.rst

 ====================

 More important than the optimal value of the parameters is an estimate of the uncertainty in those values.
-The particular optimum is an accident of the measurement; perform the measurement again and you will get a different optimum.
+The particular optimum (perfect fit to the data), is an accident of the measurement; perform the measurement again and you will get a different optimum.
 Given the uncertainty in the measurement, there is a joint distribution of parameter values that are consistent with the